People: Current Members of the Lab at UW

 |Michelle Erskine, Graduate Student||

-I am a first-year graduate student in Communication Sciences and Disorders.
-My research interests are phonological awareness and literacy skills in developing children.
+I am a second-year Master’s student in the department of Communication Sciences and Disorders.
+My research interests include phonological acquisition in children younger than age 5, and the correlation between early phonological development and later literacy skills.

 |Tristan Mahr, Graduate Student||

-I am currently a second-year graduate student in the MS/PhD program for Speech-Language Pathology.
-My research interests lie in the computational aspects of phonological acquisition.
-In the lab, I work on statistical programming for data analysis.
+I am currently a fourth-year graduate student in the MS/PhD program for Speech-Language Pathology.
+My research interests involve the computational aspects of phonological acquisition and the development of phonological abstractions.
+I am the lab's resident R hacker and data wrangler.

 |Janet Schwartz, Undergraduate||